QTC-UMD/PrawnBlaster_Breakout_Connectorized/README.md

 ## Power Considerations

-It is recommended to use USB data/power isolation to power the Pico to ensure the PrawnBlaster grounds are not tied to the controlling computer grounds.
+It is recommended to use USB data/power isolation to power the Pico to ensure the PrawnBlaster grounds are not tied to the controlling computer grounds while providing sufficient current for all devices.
 We use the NMUSBEVALEXC dual USB port eval board from Murata as it can provide sufficient currents.

 [1]: https://github.com/labscript-suite/PrawnBlaster